 - Owner’s Authorization Form: An engineer, architect, or any other licensed professional will need your permission to submit your application.
 Use this form if they will submit your application for you.

 - Wind Bracing and Framing Plan: If your shed will be over 500 square feet and custom built, you will need wind bracing and framing plans that are drawn to IRC standards by you, a structural engineer, an architect, or a certified building designer.

 How do I submit my application?

 Submit your complete permit application at Residential Plan Review.
-There are two ways to submit your application.

 Was this page helpful?
 Leave us feedback about your experience